Braised beef shin on the bone that is slowly simmered in stock & Worcestershire sauce until perfectly cooked served with peas & asparagus.

-As far as I am concerned beef shin is the tastiest part of the cow!
+As far as I am concerned beef shin is one of the tastiest parts of the cow!
 It is also known as shank or foreshank and it will come as no surprise that it comes from the lower part of the leg.

-It is a hard-working cut of meat and as a result, it is a tough old bugger.
+Both are hard-working cuts of meat and as a result, can be a tough old lump.

 But as with all tougher cuts of meat treat them right and you will be rewarded with some of the tastiest meat you can buy.